Tongue Cancer Diagnosis

 - Has your taste changed since you started having tongue issues?

 Your provider will also thoroughly examine all areas of your mouth, including your tongue, lips, gums and inner cheeks.
 He or she may use special tools, such as a laser light or blue dye, to evaluate any suspicious areas.
+Talk to a doctor or a dentist regarding an oral cancer screening if you are experiencing signs and symptoms.

 How is tongue cancer diagnosed?